jamiemcstay/Let-s-play-dice/README.md

 <a name="bugs"></a>

-- Issue with the handling of data soved by converting data into strings to be handled with consistent methods across the program: FIXED
+- Issue with the handling of data solved by converting data into strings to be handled with consistent methods across the program: FIXED
-- Issue with glitch in handling roll results solved by using replace method to remove spaces in strings and correctly convert string value to an integer to be used to compare roll results between players: FIXED
+- Issue with glitch in handling roll results solved by using replace method to remove spaces in strings and correctly convert string values to an integers to be used to compare roll results between players: FIXED
-Issues with timing solved by Use of many by modifying timeouts miliseconds to allow games pace to flow correctly: FIXED
+Issues with timing solved by modifying timeouts to allow games pace to flow correctly: FIXED

 ## Deployment